 Collective buying is one of the hottest new trends to hit social media since social networking!
-It is by far the fastest growing phenomena and will continue at even faster growth rates in 2013 – 2014.
+It is by far the fastest growing eCommerce segment and will continue at even faster growth rates in 2014.
 A lot of new ventures are being set up within this new space, whilst also a lot of businesses are taking advantage of implementing collective buying or daily deal business models as promotional add-ons.

 What about Daily Deal / Collective Buying Software?

 But, one question remains, how do you get started and what software or technology do you need to get up and running in the shortest possible timeframe?
 The fact is that there are numerous collective buying software / daily deal software providers out there, ranging from cheap offshore companies offering “clone scripts” that have no support or are overly buggy to respectable ventures building scalable and dynamic platforms.
 So, how to choose one?

 Below is a list of 3 of the most popular providers of collective buying software / daily deal software which has been rated from a list of about 15 different providers.
-They have been rated based on overall software performance, how long they have been in business, customer support and overall functionality.
+The ratings are based on overall software performance, scalability, customer support and overall functionality.

-Coupsta seems to be the most popular system and was one of the first to start selling group buying software.
-The system gives you the ability to manage deals, side deals, user management, advertisements, cities, automated client / merchant portal and a whole bunch of other features similar to the major players in the group buying market.
+Coupsta offers a scalable system that gives small businesses and entrepreneurs the ability to manage deals, side deals, email programs, advertisements, cities, client / merchant portal automation and a whole bunch of other features similar to Groupon and Living social.

-In addition, the system is relatively affordable and provides a clean and efficient software without clusters of features whilst offering a fairly diverse list of functionality that can be extended beyond the standard features.
-They also offer a number of plugins including mobile applications and a facebook app that integrates directly with the main system, pretty nifty and definitely handy in a time where social media is paramount.
+In addition, the system is relatively affordable and provides a clean and efficient user interface without clusters of features whilst offering a fairly diverse list of functionality that can be extended beyond the standard features.
+They also offer a number of plugins and have outsourcing development and design services.

-The company was founded by ex Groupon and Living social executives and offers a platform tailored to large companies or publishers who are looking to start a deals site and pay for Software as a Service (Saas) however you don’t actually buy the software outright and your data is not controlled by you.
+The company was founded by ex Groupon and Living social executives and offers a platform tailored to large companies or publishers who are looking for ways to monetize their audience.
 They also provide services to publishers and media outlets who need more than just a website rather requiring a whole heap of other services.
 The system has various features including managing deals, user management and has most of the necessities to get started with a daily deal software package including the added benefit of outsourcing your entire sales and marketing department.